Ferris-Labs/engineering-challenge/README.md

 * include a rough breakdown of which elements you would deliver when along 2 week sprints
 * use our second interview as an opportunity to discuss and clarify any questions

-Please commit and push your response at your convenience within the next 7 business days and drop us a quick mail at [tom@ferrislabs.net](mailto://tom@ferrislabs.net) as soon as you have pushed.
+Please use a PR to submit your response at your convenience within the next 7 business days and drop us a quick mail at [tom@ferrislabs.net](mailto://tom@ferrislabs.net) as soon as you consider your submission finalized.